Working in the arts and criminal justice sector

 Setting up your own organisation

-The NCJAA runs a professional mentoring scheme, which might be suitable for you if you are new to working in the arts and criminal justice sector but already have some experience of using the arts with vulnerable or marginalised people.
+The National Criminal Justice Arts Alliance (NCJAA) runs a professional mentoring scheme, which might be suitable for you if you are new to working in the arts and criminal justice sector but already have some experience of using the arts with vulnerable or marginalised people.
 The scheme pairs new and emerging arts and criminal justice practitioners with experienced professionals to aid development and the transfer of skills and knowledge in the field.
-Click here for more information on how to get involved.
+Click here for more information on how to get involved

 If you are already working in the sector, or are looking to work in the sector, one thing is for sure, continuing your professional development and undertaking training is absolutely key.
 Due to the complex and fluid nature of working in the arts and criminal justice, you may benefit from training in a wide range of areas.
 For example, general training in using arts interventions within criminal justice settings, or specific training such as working with a particular group of offenders, or focusing on how to manage difficult situations.